Freed Moroccan rapper promises more protest songs

 BITTERSWEET VICTORY

-Earlier on Thursday, a court in Casablanca sentenced 24-year-old Belrouat to four months and three days in jail and fined him 500 dirhams, sources in the court said.
+Earlier on Thursday, a court in Casablanca sentenced 24-year-old Belrouat to four months and three days in jail and fined him 500 dirhams ($57), sources in the court said.

 Belrhouat was arrested in September after a brawl with a monarchist.
 Bail requests by his lawyers were rejected and the trial was adjourned six times.